ishehadeh/smp/report/progress.typ

 == Typechecking

 Typechecking is performed via recursive descent of the AST.
-The typecher annotates each node with type information.
-The typechecker accepts the tree produced by the parser, that is - a tree with no extra data attached.
-It produces a tree with with type information attached to each node.
+The type checker annotates each node with type information.
+The type checker accepts the tree produced by the parser, that is - a tree with no extra data attached.
+It produces a tree with type information attached to each node.
 Errors are included alongside this type information, but they don't preclude each node getting a type.
 So in the case of an invalid operation, like `1 + "a"`, the type checker will add an error, then choose a valid type that the parent node may reference.

 At the time of writing, the Howlite type checker is lacking.
-While we are confident in the the broad strokes outlined above, it's difficult to give more specifics.
-Especially in the context of yet unimplement language features, like polymorphism and full support for integer range types. @curr-impl will elaborate on the current implementation further.
+While we are confident in the broad strokes outlined above, it's difficult to give more specifics.
+Especially because many language features are not fully implemented like polymorphism and support for integer range types. @curr-impl will elaborate on the current implementation further.
 The current architecture is _just enough_ to allow for well-formed code generation.

 == Code Generation
 Similar to type checking the code generator works by recursively crawling the AST.
 Unlike type checking it does not annotate each node (i.e. creating a new AST).
-Instead each node is transformed into a structure containing.
+Instead, each node is transformed into a structure containing.

 1. The compiled assembly
 2. Error information (if any)